morteng/aitools_server/README.md

 **Note:**  This repository was deleted and replaced with the [AUTOMATIC1111/stable-diffusion-webui](github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Install-and-Run-on-AMD-GPUs) fork Sept 19th 2022, specific missing features that I need are folded into it

-# Last update Nov 28th, 2022, latest changes:
+# Last update Dec 5th, 2022, latest changes:
-* Versioned to 0.29
+* Versioned to 0.30
-* Synced to latest AUTOMATIC1111, now with Stable Diffusion 2.0 support!
+* Synced to latest AUTOMATIC1111
 * Fixed windows launch crash issue
 * legacy img2img api now still works if the mask parm is missing, it just assumed the whole thing should be active
 * img2img supports two new parms: generate_subject_mask and generate_subject_mask_reverse.
 This allows you to send in a picture of someone, and it uses AI (DIS) to auto-create the mask on the fly to operate on, to change only them or their background!
 Added usage example in aitools/api_tester_jupyter_notebook.ipynb